Do I have to have any special

 Yes,

-coverage is getting better all the time, BUT usually at international roaming rates.
+coverage is getting better all the time, BUT sometimes at international roaming rates.

 Do you really want to pay $2.00